hello-robot/stretch_tutorials/example_1.md

 self.pub = rospy.Publisher('/stretch_diff_drive_controller/cmd_vel', Twist, queue_size=1)
 ```

 After saving the edited node, bringup [Stretch in the empty world simulation](gazebo_basics.md).
-To drive the robot with the node, type the follwing in a new terminal
+To drive the robot with the node, type the following in a new terminal

 ```bash
 cd catkin_ws/src/stretch_tutorials/src/